SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 For your contracts that you want to deploy using a CREATE3 factory, there's no need to use `artifacts-saved` because bytecode isn't used for address calculation in CREATE3, so even after changes in the code the deployment address will remain the same.
 But you should still keep the many other factors (e.g. compiler version and settings) unchanged.

-For your contracts that you deploy keylessly without a factory, you need to ensure that the code and environment are unchanged, unless your contract is upgradeable, in which case you only need to ensure that the environment and proxy contract are unchanged, as it's the address of the proxy contract that needs to be maintained.
+For your contracts that you deploy keylessly without a factory, you need to ensure that the code, constructor argument values, and environment are unchanged.

 ## Issues to be aware of